Narayan Das (footballer): Chennaiyin FC

-On 29th June 2021, Narayan Das was signed by Chennaiyin FC on a two year contract.
+On 29 June 2021, Narayan Das was signed by Chennaiyin FC on a two-year contract.

 International

 Das was first called up to the India set up at the under-19 level during the 2012 AFC U-19 Championship qualifiers.
 He made his debut for the side on 1 November 2011 against Turkmenistan national under-19 football team.
 He started and played the full match as India won 3–1.
 Das was then called up to the under-23 side for the 2013 AFC U-22 Championship qualifiers.
 He made his debut for the side on 23 June 2012 against Lebanon.
 He started the match as India won 5–2.

 On 19 November 2013 Das made his debut for the India senior side against Nepal.
 He started the match as India won 2–0.
 He scored his first goal for India on 3 September 2016 in a friendly against Puerto Rico.
-His 17th-minute goal was the equalizer for India who then went on to win the match 4–1.
+His 17th-minute goal was the equalizer for India who went on to win the match 4–1.